 Doves also represented love in Greek and Roman mythology.
 Aphrodite (known as Venus in Roman myths) was often pictured with doves flying around her.
 It is safe to assume that this is because doves are known to mate for life, making them a fitting symbol for the goddess of love.

 Swans have also become associated with love due to their popularity in Greek myths and in more modern fairy tales.
 In Greek mythology, one of Aphrodite’s sacred animals was the swan.
-In fairy tales, swans are known as elegant, graceful creatures that symbolize purity and monogamy.
+In fairy tales, the swan meaning stands for being elegant, graceful creatures that symbolize purity and monogamy.

 No bird quite symbolizes life quite like the mythical phoenix.
 According to legend, these fantastic birds periodically die by bursting into flames, only to be reborn in their own ashes.
 These birds have become a symbol of rebirth and renewal.